 Construction of the Pavilion was made possible by a lead gift from the Cabell Foundation.
 Dr. Werner served for 20 years as a member of the Board of Trustees.
 Each year, the John B. and Anita S. Werner Phi Beta Kappa Award is given to a senior or to seniors newly elected to Phi Beta Kappa, for exemplary service to the college community and outstanding contributions to campus life.

 The previous field was moved to a north/south orientation.
 The new Day Field includes a turf playing surface, brick walkways, visitor stands and a new scoreboard.
-Day Field is surrounded on the north side by the Ira Andrews Residence Hall and it will be surrounded on the south side by the future Birdsong Residence Hall.
+Day Field is surrounded on the north side by the Ira Andrews Hall and it will be surrounded on the south side by the future Birdsong Hall.

 Day Field is home to Randolph-Macon's football and men's and women's lacrosse teams, and it is also used for intramural competition.